- August 4, 2016

 "Selma and the Wisp" is a moody platform game with an innovative co-dependent control system, featuring two characters that must be controlled simultaneously.
 Players help Selma navigate through dark environments by collecting lights with the Wisp and solving puzzles, all presented in a low-poly artistic style.
 The game offers a blend of logical puzzles and arcade elements, creating a unique and immersive experience.

-- The game features beautiful artwork and a unique aesthetic that enhances the atmosphere.
+- The game features beautiful artwork and a unique aesthetic that enhances the overall atmosphere.

-- The gameplay mechanics of controlling the wisp to guide Selma provide an interesting twist on traditional platforming.
+- The gameplay mechanics, where you control a wisp guiding Selma, provide an interesting twist on traditional platforming.

-- Despite its short length, the game offers a fun and engaging experience with some challenging puzzles.
+- Despite its short length, the game offers enjoyable puzzles and a creepy vibe that keeps players engaged.

-- The controls can be clunky and frustrating, making precise movements difficult at times.
+- The controls can be frustrating and clunky, making precise movements difficult at times.

 “Beautiful graphics, creepy but fitting music makes this a decent indie game title I would recommend to everyone who enjoys platform games but would like to try something a bit different than the usual run-jump-collect type of game.”